 - Garrison Border Town of Elvas and its Fortifications (Alentejo)

-- Historic Centre of Évora (Alentejo)
+- Historic Center of Évora (Alentejo)

-- Historic Centre of Guimarães (North)
+- Historic Center of Guimarães and Couros Zone (North)

 - Landscape of the Pico Island Vineyard Culture (Azores)